jcrincon/cyberghostvpn_openwrt_setup/README.md

 status /var/log/openvpn-status.log
 [...]
 ```
-And don't forget to save the file
+And don't forget to save the files

 6. Copy all the config files to `/etc/openvpn` folder in your router via SCP.